TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: Experiments

-In this paper, we correlate 3D positions with the time t and increase the number of sampling points within known dynamic masks.
-To validate the effectiveness of our approach, we conduct a series of ablation experiments, the results of which are depicted in Fig. \ref{fig:ablation}, merely illustrating the outcomes of our ablation study at the 609-th frame.
-Specifically, we conduct experiments where we individually omit time t and dynamic masks, subsequently comparing their results with our approach.
-It is evident that our system, which associates positions with time and leverages dynamic masks, is a well-grounded and reasoned strategy.
+In this paper, we associate 3D positions with the time $t$ and increase the number of sampling points within the area indicated by dynamic masks.
+To validate the effectiveness of two improvements, Fig. \ref{fig:ablation} and TABLE \ref{table:ablationeva} depict the results from ablation experiments.
+We conduct experiments where we separately omit masks and time $t$ of dynamic objects, then compare their results with the proposed approach.
+It is evident that our method achieves the best results.